cloudfoundry/cf-mysql-release/docs/cluster-config.md

 Galera supports multiple methods for [State Snapshot Transfer](http://www.percona.com/doc/percona-xtradb-cluster/5.5/manual/state_snapshot_transfer.html).
 The `rsync` method is usually fastest.
 The `xtrabackup` method has the advantage of keeping the donor node writeable during SST.
 We have chosen to use `xtrabackup`.

-### InnoDB Log Files
+### InnoDB Redo Log Files

-Our cluster defaults to 1GB for log file size to support larger blob.
+Our cluster defaults to 1GB for log file size to support large blob transactions.
+By default there are two log files, and that number is static throughout the life of the database.
+Thus, the minimum disk size required for a DB install is 2GB per node, separate from the data storage required.
+To learn more about redologs, check out [redo logging in innodb](https://blogs.oracle.com/mysqlinnodb/entry/redo_logging_in_innodb).

 ### Max User Connections
 To ensure all users get fair access to system resources, we have capped each user's number of connections to 40.